tech-learning-collective/katacoda-scenarios/foundations-command-line-basics/commands-versus-buttons/step4.md

 It&rsquo;s clear that the world is a lot easier to navigate when you can use your words to effect changes in your environment.
 That&rsquo;s just as true in digital spaces (&ldquo;cyberspace&rdquo;) as it is in physical spaces.
 This ability to use words to interact with the things that exist in digital spaces, like your files and software programs, is what the command line enables that graphical user interfaces cannot compete with.

+There is another, arguably less intuitive, reason why using words that you can write down instead of directly manipulating representations of physical objects is extremely important.
+When you write something down, you can read it back again.
+Moreover, *anyone* who understands the same language, including other people or other machines, can read *exactly* what you wrote down earlier back again later.
+This ability to repeat the steps needed to take some action in a reliable, verbatim fashion is the basis of automation, which is why the command line and its linguistic metaphor is one of the core skills we need to be truly proficient with digital technologies today.

 **Do this using the graphical user interface** to see an example of the above in practice.
 As you are doing this, count the number of times you have to press the mouse buttons, or move your hands between the mouse and the keyboard.

 1. Create a new file called `example-file-1.txt` in the `root` folder.
 (You can right-click or command-click on the `/root` folder icon in the graphical editor to reveal a contextual menu with options for creating or deleting files.)